zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

   without) MX records on MX queries.
 * Unless otherwise stated, all responses are authoritative and with [RCODE Name] "NoError".
-* Unless otherwise stated all name servers for the zone responds with an identical, non-empty, non-Null MX RRset on MX query.
+* Unless otherwise stated all name servers for the zone respond with an identical, non-empty, non-Null MX RRset on MX query.
-* Unless otherwise stated all zones are served by two name severs whose name are in-domain.
+* Unless otherwise stated all zones are served by two name servers whose name are in-domain.

 ### NO-RESPONSE-MX-QUERY-1